 What started me on these meanderings?
 One night I was sleeping in a motel and grasped the blanket to tuck myself in.
 Suddenly I felt the coverlet’s velvety softness between my fingers.
-As I rubbed the fabric between my fingers a flood of soft memories came over me.
+As I rubbed the fabric between my fingers, a flood of “soft” memories came to me.

 Grandmothers Velvet Robe

-Spending the night as a big girl of about 8 years old by myself without my parents was a really special event.
+Spending the night away from home, as a big girl of about 8 years old, by myself, at Grandmother’s house without my parents was a really special event.
 This particular night was a chilly one even though Grandmother K. always had plenty of quilts and a fire in the fireplace.

 There was one source of warmth she had that I loved dearly.
 It was her navy blue, velvet bathrobe.
 I was pretty tall for my age and although she was taller than I was her bathrobe covered me perfectly from head to toe.